ehealth-ua/ael.api/README.md

 ## API Description

-This project uses API Blueprint for REST API specs, you can find them in [apiary.apib](apiary.apib) file.
+This project uses API Blueprint for REST API specs, you can find them on [apiary](https://aelapi.docs.apiary.io/#).